thelegendofmario/symbolang/README.md

 ## Use
-simply clone the repo, `git clone https://github.com/thelegendofmario/symbolang.git`, then, place your `.symb` file into the directory, and in your terminal, type `python3 symbolang.py [argument] [your-file-here]`.
+simply clone the repo, `git clone https://github.com/thelegendofmario/symbolang.git`, then, place your `.symb` file into the directory, and in your terminal, type `symbolang [argument] [your-file-here]`.

 ### Arguments
-available arguments right now are `--run` or `--debug`.
-`--debug` runs the program but prints everything under the pointer, while `--run` just prints the output of the program.
+if you run it with `--debug`, it will print debug info. docs on what it displays coming soon!

 ## Changelog
 * v0.1.0
-    * Made a debug mode. first real version of Symbolang, I feel like.
+    * Made a debug mode.
+I feel like this is the first real version
 * v0.1.2
     * HUGE quality of life upgrade :)
     * programs usually looked like this: `> 0 .
 0 <`, but now they look like this: `>0.0<`
+* v0.1.3
+    * now this can be run as an actual CLI app.

 ## Roadmap
 * At some point, it would be AMAZING if this had an interpreter in a compiled